-PROPOSED CHANGES TO ACTIVITY: No major modifications are anticipated and no additional receiving subsidy.
+PROPOSED CHANGES TO ACTIVITY: These efforts often take place over a number of years with savings receiving subsidy.
 Moves can be beneficial if they lead to gains in neighborhood or housing quality for the household, but moves also can be burdensome to residents because they incur the costs of finding a new unit through application fees and other moving expenses.
 KCHA also incurs additional costs in staff time through processing moves and working with families to locate a new unit.